matthewfreeman821/GuessNumber/README.md

 ### 1. Concept

 This was a project during an online course by Jonas Schmedtmann.
 The concept was to build a game where the player guesses a number to match a secret random number between 1 and 20.
-This was accomplished using only vanilla JavaScript.
+This was accomplished using no frameworks and working with only JavaScrpt, HTML, and CSS.